vuspungula/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

 Write a function that prints every other character of a string, starting with the first character, followed by a new line.
 Prototype: void puts2(char *str);
 Winning is only half of it.
+Having fun is the other half mandatory
+Write a function that prints half of a string, followed by a new line.
+Prototype: void puts_half(char *str);
+The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2
+Winning is only half of it.
 Having fun is the other half Write a function that prints half of a string, followed by a new line.
 Prototype: void puts_half(char *str); The function should print the second half of the string If the number of characters is odd, the function should print the last n characters of the string, where n = (length_of_the_string - 1) / 2
 Arrays are not pointers